Guidance for Managers and Employees from VLCT PACIF Loss Control

 With many municipal operations considered to be essential functions, employees continue to report to work to ensure continuity of operations.
 To limit exposure to COVID-19, some municipalities are working on a rotating or alternating shift basis to avoid exposing their entire departmental workforce, while others have reduced shift sizes or work crew sizes.

 To help members reduce the potential for exposures within their departments and adhere to infection control best practices, here are some reasonable measures that should be followed to prevent the spread of COVID-19 and ensure that essential functions can continue without major disruption.

 - Avoid any activities that put you close to other people.
-This includes things like social gatherings, public transportation, and non-essential travel.
+This includes things like social gatherings, public transportation, in-person training or meetings, and non-essential travel.
 Co-workers traveling together in a vehicle would not be appropriate unless it is absolutely necessary or an emergency.

 - Limit contact with family members and friends who are sick.
 This includes anyone who has symptoms of a cold, flu, or contagious stomach illnesses.

 - Avoid travel out of state and follow current Executive orders and CDC guidance.

 Safe Work Practices

 - Wear a cloth face covering over your nose and mouth whenever you are in the presence of others.

 - Wash your hands at every opportunity, but particularly after activities that involve touching tools, objects, and surfaces.
 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.
 Hand washing has been found to be the most effective method of reducing the spread of the virus.